pointwise/GlyphClientPython/README.rst

 license, if one is available.
 Standard and error output from the server subprocess can be captured by specifying a callback function.

-Note that, in order to use port=0, the Pointwise installed version of 'tclsh' must be in the environment path variable, along with any other necessary environment, including LD_LIBRARY_PATH on non-Windows platforms.
+Note that, in order to use port=0, the directory path of the Pointwise-installed version of 'tclsh' (for Windows platforms) or the 'pointwise' launch script (for non-Windows) must be in the environment PATH variable, along with any other necessary environment needed to run the script.
-(LD_LIBRARY_PATH is typically set by the 'pointwise' launch script.
-Refer to that script for specific details.)

 Example: